Docracy/java-kissmetrics/README.md

 we dont bother storing the body b/c every time i've checked out the body its a GIF.

+## KissMetricsProperties

+the properties you send to kiss metrics are abstracted by the `KissMetricsProperties` class. the main reason we use this instead of a HashMap is
+    - it has a fluent interface so you can do convenient stuff like props.put("key1", "value1").put("key2", "value2")
+    - it restricts you to int, long, String, double, float and boolean (aka u cant pass absurd & giant objects to it)

 # unit tests

 they're actually functional tests... nothing's mocked.